Department-of-Surveying-and-Geomatics/MINI-PROJECT-GROUP-3/README.md

 Plotting.py:
 - Contains functions for visualizing traverse data using Matplotlib.
--Generates a plot representing the traverse points and connecting lines (legs) between them.
+-Generates a plot representing the traverse points

 Graphical User Interface (GUI) (main.py):
-Implements a simple GUI using the Tkinter library to interact with users, allowing them to select the traverse data file and initiate analysis and visualization.
+uses a simple GUI using the Tkinter library to interact with users, allowing them to select the traverse data file and initiate analysis and visualization.

 Creates a user-friendly interface for interacting with the script.
 This likely includes functionalities for selecting the data file and visualizing the results.